 - 8 JapanesePod101 free account

 - 9 JapanesePod101 basic vs premium membership

 - 10 What is the JapanesePod101 $1 offer?

 JapanesePod101 started out many years ago as Japanese language learning podcasts.

-JapanesePod101 is free to join.
-You can access all the newest lessons for free, forever.
-They also have various paid membership options, with a lot more benefits and materials.
+They also have various paid membership options, which come with a lot more benefits and materials.

-I am a Premium (paid) member of JapanesePod101 myself, so let’s have a look inside the membership area at some of the premium features.
+I am a Premium (paid) member of JapanesePod101 myself, so for this JapanesePod101 review I thought it would be useful to give you a look inside the membership area at some of the premium features.

 When I first started using JapanesePod101 several years ago, the main drawback was that it was hard to navigate.
+There are literally thousands of past lessons that you have access to as a premium member.
 There’s just so much material on there, it’s hard to know where to start.

-One feature that helps you choose your way is the ‘lesson paths’ section.
+One new feature that helps you choose your way is the ‘lesson paths’ section.

 You can choose the best lesson path for you at one of these four levels: